thycotic-ps/thycotic.secretserver/docs/about_topics/secret-templates/Field.md

 ---
-title: "TssSecretTemplateField"
+title: "Field"
 ---

 # TOPIC
-    This help topic describes the TssSecretTemplateField class in the Thycotic.SecretServer module
+    This help topic describes the Thycotic.PowerShell.SecretTemplates.Field class in the Thycotic.SecretServer module

 # CLASS
-    TssSecretTemplateField
+    Thycotic.PowerShell.SecretTemplates.Field

 # INHERITANCE
     None

 # DESCRIPTION
-    The TssSecretTemplateField class represents the ISecretTemplateField object that is part of the SecretTemplateModel returned by endpoint '/secret-template/{id}'
+    The Thycotic.PowerShell.SecretTemplates.Field class represents the ISecretTemplateField object that is part of the SecretTemplateModel returned by endpoint '/secret-template/{id}'

 # CONSTRUCTORS
     new()